Nixotica/NadeoEventCreateAPI/README.md

 will write this once i have some more accessible APIs

 for now just make sure to add your environment variables to the venv and follow the premade structure and main.py as a guide

+Join the discord for development and progress https://discord.gg/r3b67352ne